1. Home

 D4: Root cause analysis (RCA)

-- Post-analytic
+• Post-analytic

-The TMA is re-reviewed and submitted responses confirmed to reflect staining on the slide (no clerical errors in response submission). - Analytic
+The TMA is re-reviewed and submitted responses confirmed to reflect staining on the slide (no clerical errors in response submission).

-- Assay conditions: Due to the prior assay changes to mitigate clinician concern regarding false positive PR results, the primary antibody incubation time had been recently reduced.
-In the PIA for that re-validation, a preventive action plan stipulated that if a high rate of potential false negatives were observed, the assay conditions would be further adjusted by making a small increase in primary antibody incubation time, which would align with the manufacturers recommendations and the majority of laboratories using the same clone (per the CAP PSR).
+• Assay conditions: Due to the prior assay changes to mitigate clinician concern regarding false positive PR results, the primary antibody incubation time had been recently reduced.
+In the PIA for that re-validation, a preventive action plan stipulated that if a high rate of potential false negatives were observed, the assay conditions would be further adjusted by making a small increase in primary antibody incubation time, which would align with the manufacturers’ recommendations and the majority of laboratories using the same clone (per the CAP PSR).
 Antigen retrieval conditions were already aligned with those of other laboratories using the same clone/platform.

-- Biology: Heterogeneity of tumor quantity is a well-established factor that effects standardization in TMA based surveys.
-The lab in question prepares PT materials for interpretation at 4 CLIA licensed sites.
+• Biology: Heterogeneity of tumor quantity is a well-established factor that effects standardization in TMA based surveys.
+The laboratory in question prepares PT materials for interpretation at 4 CLIA licensed sites.
 By comparing the 4 TMAs after the fact, it was confirmed that there was reasonably consistent staining intensity across the interpreted TMAs, but there was significant variability in the quantity of tumor in slides (affecting denominator and subsequently % positive calculation).

-- Pre-analytic
+• Pre-analytic

-One site observed complete tissue wash-off of 1 core.
+One site observed complete tissue wash-off of one core.
 Therefore, only 19 responses could be provided and the denominator for calculating concordance rate was reduced.
-Had this tissue remained on the slide and reported result was concordant with the intended response, this site would not have achieved <90% concordance.
+Had this tissue remained on the slide and the reported result was concordant with the intended response, this site would not have achieved <90% concordance.
 Some degree of tissue wash-off is observed in routine clinical cases in the laboratory.
 Past PIAs to address this issue specifically have identified high humidity conditions, insufficient or loss of charge of glass slides, and extended or aggressive protocols as causes of tissue wash-off.
 However, it is not anticipated that these factors contributed significantly in this case due to the controlled pre-analytic conditions of PT materials and not overly aggressive assay conditions.
 Therefore, the cause of this tissue wash-off remains uncertain.

-- Conclusion
+• Conclusion

 The root cause is likely multifactorial including both analytic assay concerns and pathologist read-out concerns.